Productivity with i3wm

-On Linux we have several window managers that allow for various setups, and among them is what we’re going to talk about today, which is i3.
+On Linux we have several window managers that allow for different setups.
+The one I used for years is i3.

 Important Distinctions